Transport in Greater Kuala Lumpur: Airport rail links

-Express airport rail link is provided by both the Skypark Link to the Subang Airport, as well as the KLIA Ekspres line operated by Express Rail Link (ERL) to the Kuala Lumpur International Airport (KLIA).
+Express airport rail link is provided by both the KL Sentral-Terminal Skypark Line to the Subang Airport, as well as the KLIA Ekspres line operated by Express Rail Link (ERL) to the Kuala Lumpur International Airport (KLIA).
 The KLIA Ekspress provides non-stop service between KL Sentral and KLIA, without stopping in any of the stations in between.
 The journey only takes 28 minutes with a maximum speed of 160 km/h.
 The trains run on 15-minute intervals during peak hours and 20-minute intervals during off-peak hours.

 The KLIA Transit line shares the same tracks as the KLIA Ekspres.
 Also operated by ERL, KLIA Transit stops at all stations between KL Sentral and KLIA, providing commuter rail service apart from a rail link from the city centre to the airport.
-The ERL lines are currently the only rail link between Kuala Lumpur and Putrajaya.

-The Skypark Link, KLIA Transit, and KLIA Ekspres share a common terminus at KL Sentral station, allowing passengers to transfer between the airports using the rail lines.
+The KL Sentral-Terminal Skypark Line, KLIA Transit Line, and KLIA Ekspres Line share a common terminus at KL Sentral station, allowing passengers to transfer between the airports using the rail lines.

 While the KTM Komuter system uses metre-gauge tracks, the ERL system uses standard-gauge tracks.

 Monorail

 Previously operated by KL Infrastructure Group, the monorail service in Kuala Lumpur serves as a people mover system within the city.
 It connects the KL Sentral transport hub with the Golden Triangle area of Kuala Lumpur.
-The system spans over 8.6 km, with 11 elevated stations, and has 36,000 daily passengers.
+The system spans over 8.6 km, with 11 elevated stations, and has 50,000 daily passengers.
 Since November 2007, the monorail service has been taken over by Prasarana Malaysia and merged into the Rapid KL network.